pythonanywhere/flask-tutorials/tutorial-2.md

         posted = db.Column(db.DateTime, default=datetime.now)

-How that works is probably pretty obvious,  Let's make the change to the database structure needed to support it.
+Hopefully that's pretty self-explanatory :-)   Save the file, and now let's make the change to the database structure needed to support our new field in its own column.
 Back in our bash console, once again run the command to generate a migration:

     flask db migrate